 Changes: I didn’t change up too much in the Spaghetti with Spicy Cauliflower Sauce recipe, except for the way I cooked it.
 For example, I left the garlic in the pan instead of crushing the cloves and removed them later.
 I also partially cooked the cauliflower then added the onion and cooking both together instead of cooking them separately.

 How to cut cauliflower: I don’t like tossing the cauliflower stems and just using the florets as it seems such a waste.
 Instead, I slice the cauliflower head into 1 inch slices, then break them apart with my hands into bite sized pieces.
 Yes, there’s a mixture of pretty and not-so-pretty pieces of cauliflower, but it all tastes good to me!

 About the type of cheese: Any freshly grated Romano style cheese is perfect with Spaghetti with Spicy Cauliflower Sauce.
-I used a Romano-Pecorino cheese from Trader Joe’s that’s very tasty, so feel free to experiment!remember to liberally salt your pasta.
-In my opinion, this pretty much eliminates the need for adding more salt to the sauce later on.
+I used a Romano-Pecorino cheese from Trader Joe’s that’s very tasty, so feel free to experiment!

 The convenience of Gourmet Garden herbs: Instead of fresh parsley, I used Gourmet Garden parsley instead.
 I’ve been having a lot of fun experimenting with Gourmet Garden’s products, and love the convenience of squeezing out just enough for a recipe without having to buy a whole bunch of herbs.
 There’s nothing worse than throwing rotten parsley into the compost bin because you didn’t have another use for it before it went bad.
 If you wish, use the same amount of fresh parsley instead.